"Riches" Is The Blackity-Black Show The Diaspora Has Been Waiting For

 Advertisement

-Riches has been a hit with Prime Video audiences, and we’re all manifesting another season (or ten) for Ayorinde and the rest of the cast.
-Should the show be renewed by the streamer, its leading lady has a few ideas, starting with one: “I want Nina to be in a really messy love triangle — no, a love square!”
+Riches has already been a hit with Prime Video audiences in the U.S., and we’re all manifesting another season (or ten) for Ayorinde and the rest of the cast.
+Should the show be renewed, its leading lady has a few ideas, starting with one: “I want Nina to be in a really messy love triangle — no, a love square!”

 We’ll take that new season immediately, thank you.